Markets kick ass. Though you never would have heard me say that a scant three years ago.

 Raw, pure honeycombs.
 Having enjoyed these once before, you stick whole chunks in your mouth, suck out the honey, then spit out the combs.
 Really delicious and pure-tasting.

-Breakfast fare galore.
+Filipino breakfast fare galore.
 Got any biya or lamayo?

 Don’t you just love how organized their seafood section looks?